 - Galatians 3:27-28 (“As many of you were baptized into Christ ….
 There is no longer … male and female; for all of you are one in Christ Jesus.”)

 - see also Exodus 15:20 (prophet Miriam); Judges 4-5 (prophet and chieftain of Israel Deborah); 2 Kings 22:8-20 (prophet Huldah).

 “Church” is generally used in the New Testament to refer to all Christians (everywhere), Christians in a particular city, or Christians gathered together in an assembly (usually a house).
 It is not used to reference a particular building.

 Today, some churches have studied scripture and concluded that the traditional view of scripture is incorrect and that women should take a full role.

 Others studied the scripture and likewise found that the traditional view is incorrect and that women should take a full role in worship, teaching, and other functions, with the exception that they cannot serve as elders.
-See, for example, the study of the Oak Hills Church and of the Glenwood Church.

 Others have studied scripture and, in deference to some of their members who are uncomfortable with multiple changes at once, have implemented gradual changes, like asking women to serve communion and teach men and women in adult Sunday School classes.

 Tracey and I attended church services in New York about 10 years ago and, before Sunday School, met a woman who displayed a love for God from the first minute of our conversation.
 When she learned of our background, she felt the need to warn us that women would walk around the church passing the plates of bread and wine during communion.
 She was concerned that when we saw women doing such things, we would walk out.